premake/premake-core/website/docs/files.md

 ### Examples ###

-Add two files from to the current project, from the same directory that contains the script.
+Add two files to the current project, from the same directory that contains the script.

 ```lua
 files { "hello.cpp", "goodbye.cpp" }